pxanthopoulos/dag-partitioning/README.md

 # Multilevel DAG Partitioning Implementation

 This repository contains a C++ implementation of a multilevel algorithm for partitioning Directed Acyclic Graphs (DAGs) based on the research [paper](https://epubs.siam.org/doi/abs/10.1137/18M1176865) by Herrmann et al. The implementation focuses on minimizing edge cuts and balancing the loads of the partitions, while maintaining acyclic dependencies between partitions.

 ## Algorithm Overview

 The algorithm implements a multilevel approach for partitioning DAGs with three main phases:

 1. **Coarsening/Clustering Phase**:
     - Reduces the size of the input graph while preserving its essential structure
     - Uses specialized coarsening heuristics to maintain acyclicity
     - Creates a hierarchy of increasingly smaller graphs

-2. **Initial Partitioning Phase**:
+2. **Initial Bisectioning Phase**:
-   - Partitions the coarsest graph into the desired number of parts
+    - Partitions the coarsest graph into 2 parts
     - Ensures balanced partition sizes
     - Maintains acyclic dependencies between partitions

 3. **Refinement Phase**:
     - Projects the partition back through the hierarchy
     - Refines the partition at each level
     - Uses novel heuristics to improve the partition quality while preserving acyclicity

+The core of the algorithm is a bisectioning algorithm.
+A recursive bisectioning scheme is employed to partition the graph into the required number of parts.

 ## Requirements